-- Speed: Often, some Invisalign cases can be quicker than conventional braces by nature of the design which can move many teeth at once.
+- Speed.: Often, some Invisalign cases can be quicker than conventional braces by nature of the design since they can move many teeth at once.

-- Comfort: There are no wires and sharp corners as there are with conventional braces.
+- Comfort.: There are no wires and sharp corners like with conventional braces.

 - Help TMD: Invisalign can help relieve myofascial and TMD symptoms.
 If worn 20 hours per day, the liners act like a splint to potentially relieve pain.